-uses of Barn and other storage systems., what is a barn? barn is an agricultural building usually on farms and used for storage purposes.
-In Africa, a barn refers to structures or building that is used majorly for storage of livestock feed,, including cattle and horses, as well as equipment and fodder, and often grain, another very important use of a barn is for the storage of yam. a typical yam barn is prepared in rows for easy access.
+uses of Barn and other storage systems., what is a barn?
+Barn is an agricultural building usually on farms and used for storage purposes.
+In Africa, a barn refers to a structure or building that is used majorly for the storage of livestock feed,, including cattle and horses, as well as equipment and fodder, and often grain, another very important use of a barn is for the storage of yam. a typical yam barn is prepared in rows for easy access.

 uses of barn for storage

 A Barn is used for storing yam tubers.
 The method involves the tying of yam tubers with strong twine to small vertical poles, which are supported by strong horizontal poles, also tied to solid stakes.
-Shade is needed over the barn to prevent the tubers from excessive uses of barn
+Shade is needed over the barn to prevent the tubers from excessively uses of barnuses of barn

 Advantages of the barn storage method